 - They have “pain” or “need”

-What this solution does, is introduce a “System” that qualifies the Opportunity rather than leaving it to the AEs judgement.
-Now the AE, has no ability to disqualify an opportunity because they don’t want to take responsibility for it.
+What this solution does, is introduce a “System” that qualifies the Opportunity rather than leaving it to the AEs judgment.
+Now the AE has no ability to disqualify an opportunity because they don’t want to take responsibility for it.

 Every opportunity that is performed and passes the SLA criteria falls under the AEs responsibility and is checked by their manager (VP) during the 1:1 meetings.

 The SDRs still need to create opportunities that pass the qualification criteria, and now the AE has no incentive to leave opportunities in the early stages as it is common practice is broken organizations.

 See the illustration below…

 In theory, this works.